bra1nDump/google-wrapped/documents/Log.md

+# December 9

+Added a new ViewSearchInsights function.
+Currently displacing the editor.
+Will add swiper next.

+Think its a good idea to show a graph of how much you were searching for various topics.
+I have:

+Illness: 245
+Politics: 318
+Sexual: 511

+So roughly 100 per year of each.
+I think a graph will be a good interactive way to show this.

+Also add the dates!
+First search, last search, total searches, average searches per day, average searches per week, average searches per month, average searches per year.

+The stats screen can already show the graph below - it will just be scoped to total timeline first.
+The user can zoom in / out to get more granular.

+Good to show representative searches from peaks.
+Giving the timeline also will help contextualize the searches.

+Here would be a good spot to add the 'context' button to see searches / websites around that date.

 # December 4, remembering code, extending search type, preparing to get more statistics out

 #wrapped/idea We're trying to make the book mean too complicated.
 We should start with setting the book title to "your searches".
 You of course can edit that